1. Lock Multi User Management with Unlock Notifications, Advanced Scheduling and Automatic Lock/Unlock

 15. Open Door/Window/Switch/Lock Notifications and Action when the Hub Changes Mode

 This app is useful to be notified when door(s) and window(s) are open when the hub changes Mode.
 For examples, when you leave home and the Goodbye routine is executed, it will change the mode to Away.
 This app can be used to notify if any of the doors/windows are open when the mode is changed to Away (or any other mode) so you can close them before leaving the house or going to bed etc. It can also monitor switches that are left On and turn them Off for you.
 It can also monitor Locks that are left unlocked and lock them for you.
 It can also monitor garage doors that are left Open and Close them for you.
 You can configure sensors and notifications for each mode separately.
+It can also act like a backup to routines that timeout and don't always close doors/locks/switches.
 You can find more details here.

 16. Trigger based Camera Pictures